 No. Students who do not hold a bachelor's degree in nursing, but hold a bachelor's degree in another field must also have an Associate Degree in Nursing (ADN).
 Undergraduate courses in statistics, nursing research and community health are required prior to enrollment in certain master's level courses at Allen College.

 Is clinical experience required prior to admission?

-No. While clinical experience is not required prior to admission, at least one year of clinical experience is required prior to enrollment in clinical courses at the master's level.
+No. While clinical experience is not required prior to admission, nurse practitioner students must have 800 clinical experience as an RN prior to enrolling in a clinical specialty course.

 Do you require an interview as part of the admission process?